-The river has been declared an Outstanding Florida Water by the Florida Department of Environmental Protection (FDEP) and identified as an Integrated Wildlife Habitat (formerly known as a Strategic Habitat Conservation Area) by the Florida Fish and Wildlife Conservation Commission.
-Parts of the Ochlockonee River have been designated critical habitat for mussels by the U. S. Fish and Wildlife Service (F.A.C.
+The river has been declared an Outstanding Florida Water by the Florida Department of Environmental Protection (FDEP) identified as an Integrated Wildlife Habitat (formerly known as a Strategic Habitat Conservation Area) by the Florida Fish and Wildlife Conservation Commission.
+Parts of the Ochlockonee River have been designated critical habitat for mussels by the U.S. Fish and Wildlife Service (F.A.C.
 62-302, 2006, and Federal Register, 2007).
-Unfortunately, past agricultural and silvicultural practices, as well as point source problems, have led to increased turbidity, higher nutrient concentrations, bacterial problems, and increased sedimentation of the river.
+Unfortunately, past agricultural and silvicultural practices, as well as point source problems, have led to increased turbidity, higher nutrient bacterial problems, concentrations, and increased sedimentation of the river.

-As shown in the following pie chart, approximately 35% of land use in the 1,019,525-acre Ochlockonee River Basin upstream of the southernmost sample station is agriculture, rangeland, urban, transportation or utilities.
+Approximately 35% of land use in the 1,019,525-acre Ochlockonee River Basin upstream of the southernmost sample station is agriculture, rangeland, urban, transportation or utilities (as shown in Figure 1).
 Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.